 We started flicking through our cookery books for inspiration.
 The first one I picked up was a book I’d not even read yet – Hugh Fearnley-Whittingstall’s The River Cottage Meat Book, which I bought only recently.

 In the chapter on dealing with leftovers, after the many pages on making home-made stock, I found the suggestion of chicken croquettes.
-It’s not a detailed recipe; it simply advises to “Chop the chicken fairly small and mix with a roughly equal quantity of course fresh breadcrumbs.
+It’s not a detailed recipe; it simply advises to “Chop the chicken fairly small and mix with a roughly equal quantity of coarse fresh breadcrumbs.
 Mix in enough beaten egg to get a sticky but spoonable mixture and season well.
 Shallow fry spoonfuls in hot oil, turning occasionally, until golden and crisp.”

 Bingo!
 Just what we fancied.
 And we had some ageing bread to make into breadcrumbs too!